Pickersgill/Qbert/README.md

 After running the simulation an event log file will be generated.

-To visualiser is written in elm.
-You will need elm installed to build it.
+To visualiser is written in Elm.
+You will need Elm installed to build it.

 Whilst in the ```visuals``` directory, use ```elm make src/SeeQcumber.elm```to build the webpage.
 The webpage should be output in ```visuals/index.html```.
 Open the webpage and use the button to import